A Beginner's Guide to Fertilizing Your Indoor and Outdoor Plants

 Common Fertilizers Available in the Market

 Granular Fertilizers: If you prefer dry pellet fertilizer, it can be mixed into the potting soil for indoor and outdoor plants.
-It's commonly used for outdoor gardens but can be a bit challenging for indoor containers.
+It's commonly used for outdoor gardens but can be a bit challenging for indoor containers or planters.
 The problem with granular fertilizer is that it releases all the nutrients at once when you water the plants, making it difficult to control how much they get at one time.
 While it's affordable, it's not the best option for feeding houseplants.

 - Liquid Fertilizers: Liquid fertilizers are diluted with water and applied using a watering can.
 The frequency of application depends on the plant type and label instructions.
 Some plants require more frequent feeding, especially those with large blooms.
 Research your plant's nutritional needs to determine how often to fertilize.
 Liquid fertilizer allows for precise nutrient control and is easy to adjust based on plant growth.
 However, it requires a regular application.

 - Organic Fertilizers: Organic fertilizers are made from natural sources such as kitchen compost, cow dung, leaf mould, bone meal, or fish emulsion.
 They are often applied to the soil before planting or as a top dressing.
 These fertilizers release nutrients slowly, providing a steady supply of nutrients over time.
 The benefits of organic fertilizers include improved soil quality, increased microbial activity, and reduced environmental impact.

 - Slow-release Fertilizers: Slow-release fertilizers are popular among gardeners for both indoor and outdoor plants.
 The pellets are coated with time-release shells that dissolve at different rates, gradually releasing nutrients into the soil.
 This type of fertilizer lasts up to nine months with a single application.
 Although more expensive than other fertilizers, the extended release makes it a cost-effective option in the long run.